sconn823/Obsidian/Missions/Day 3.md

 The morning sun projects stining heat onto any metal equipment you are carrying, and cloth material clings

+Should the group opt to take a stealth approach, see the [[Steel Obselisk - Stealth]] page

 ## River Passing

 ### Scalies